artsy/artsy.github.io/_posts/2016-09-06-Milestone-on-OSS-by-Default.markdown

 # all good now - both repos on local machine with correct remotes, envs, deps
 ```

 For Force, all the same commits existed in both repos, so it would be difficult to push secrets to the open repo by accident.
-However, you do need to sync up a new version of your fork.
+However, individuals did to sync up a new version of their forks.

 And that, is how we moved force into OSS by Default. :+1: - We'll cover the issues migration later.